-Check out the Whitney Museum of American Art, an institution dedicated to 20th-century and contemporary American art.
-Explore the exhibitions at leisure, lingering and bypassing at your own discretion in order to fully utilize the freedom afforded by solitude.
-Follow this with a walk north along The High Line that starts outside the museum and gives an alternative perspective on the cityscape.
+Check out the Whitney Museum of American Art, an institution dedicated to 20th- and 21st-century American art.
+Explore the exhibitions at leisure, lingering and bypassing at your own discretion in order to make the most of the freedom afforded by solitude.
+Follow this with a walk north along The High Line, which starts outside the museum and gives an alternative perspective on the cityscape.

-Chocolate lovers will adore MarieBelle, a Soho salon serving decadent desserts, beverages and delicacies.
-Settle into the shop’s lush Marie Antoinette-inspired setting to sip exotic hot chocolates or sample beautiful ganaches in flavors like whisky, pistachio and champagne.
+Chocolate lovers will adore MarieBelle, a SoHo salon serving decadent desserts, beverages and delicacies.
+Settle into the shop’s lush Marie Antoinette-inspired setting to sip exotic hot chocolates or sample beautiful ganaches in flavors like whiskey, pistachio and champagne.
 With an enticing variety of pre-packaged products available to buy, MarieBelle encourages patrons to continue treating themselves long after they leave the store.